In Poland, the issuance of enforcement judgments in civil matters is regulated by the Law Code of Civil Procedure (abbreviated CCP).

 - Legal bodies entitled to issue a writ of execution: presiding judges, district court, court of appeal, regional court;

-- Enforcement authorities that can be involved in enforcement proceedings, for example the bailiffs and the district courts.
+- Enforcement authorities that can be involved in enforcement proceedings, for example, the bailiffs and the district courts.

-The Civil Code of Procedure stipulates that the writ of execution provides the basis for conducting the execution of a claim rose against a debtor, for all his assets or a part of his assets, unless the content of the title indicate otherwise.
+The Civil Code of Procedure stipulates that the writ of execution provides the basis for conducting the execution of a claim rose against a debtor, for all his assets or a part of his assets, unless the content of the title indicates otherwise.
 The executive body is not entitled to examine the reasonableness and the maturity of a writ of execution.

 The CCP provides that an enforceable document may be shaped into several forms:

 - a final decision issued by the court or a decision subject to immediate execution;